SynapseWeb/Reconstruct/experiments/java/README.md

 * All traces can be printed to parent console with "**Program / Debug / Dump**".
 * All traces can be cleared with "**Program / Debug / Clear**".
 * The "Mode" menu item can also be used to switch modes, print traces, and clear traces.
+* The "Center Drawing" mode acts like a sewing machine or jigsaw where the "work" is moved under the center drawing point (cross hair).